 Any student who is interested in Animal Science has to take a look at South Dakota State University.
+South Dakota State University Animal Science graduates make 36.8% more than the average Animal Science graduate.
 Brookings, South Dakota promises a stylish small-town setting for college students to grow in.

 University of Nebraska - Lincoln is among your top options if you want to study Animal Science.
+Soon after graduation, Animal Science students typically earn an average of $34,600 in the first five years of their career.
 Situated in Lincoln, Nebraska, this university is right for individuals who flourish in a city setting.

 North Dakota State University - Main Campus is among your top options if you're planning on studying Animal Science.
+North Dakota State University - Main Campus Animal Science students earn 21.6% more than the standard Animal Science graduate.
 Situated in Fargo, North Dakota, this institution is a logical option for students who enjoy the thrills of a large city.

-With the diverse population at North Dakota State University, you'll have numerous chances to meet individuals from many backgrounds.
+With 83.3% of the professors working full time, students are certain to get lots of interaction with educators.
 North Dakota State University - Main Campus features a low crime rate, one of the most safe in the U.S..
-A virtual tour may be a good way to learn more about North Dakota State University - Main Campus.
+Go deeper and discover just how North Dakota State University - Main Campus ranks in other categories.

 It's hard to beat University of Minnesota - Crookston if you want to pursue Animal Science as a major.
+University of Minnesota - Crookston Animal Science majors receive 6.4% more than the standard Animal Science graduate.
 This is an exceptional option for students who have a preference for the charms of a small college town.